 Park entry fee is $8.
 Call 239-252-4000 for more information.

 Further south, there is a part of “Olde Florida” that needs to be explored by everyone.
 The state rec area can be found at 11135 Gulfshore Drive in Naples, Florida.

 Discover a natural barrier island, thick with mangroves and native vegetation and wildlife.
 The popular destination has various activities in store, such as sunbathing, snorkeling the reef, hiking, bird-watching, fishing, picnicking, paddling and searching for seashells.

 Boaters will also find a boat ramp to launch into Turkey Bay.
 The easy access leads to the delicate natural estuaries of the Conycatcher River, leading out to the Gulf of Mexico.

-Admission fee is $6 per vehicle (limit 2-8 people), $4 for single occupant, $2 for pedestrians and bicyclists.
-Boat ramp fee is extra.
+Admission fee is $6 per vehicle (limit two to eight people), $4 for single occupant, $2 for pedestrians and bicyclists.
+Boat ramp fee is an additional $5 plus tax.